trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The following subsections describe several aspects to the TriBITS support for testing.
 ToDo: outline the following subsections.

 Testing categories for Repositories, Packages, and Tests
 --------------------------------------------------------

-ToDo: Define repo category Continuous, Nightly, and Experimental which also map to CDash tracks
+ToDo: Define repo category Continuous, Nightly, and Experimental which also map to CDash tracks.

-ToDo: Define SE package test group PT, ST, and EX
+ToDo: Define SE package test group PT, ST, and EX.

-ToDo: Define test category BASIC, CONTINUOUS, NIGHTLY, WEEKLY, and PERFORMANCE
+ToDo: Define test category BASIC, CONTINUOUS, NIGHTLY, WEEKLY, and PERFORMANCE.

 ToDo: Discuss the propery usage of these test categories and why NIGHTLY testing should be the default.

 ToDo: Fill in!

 Pre-push Testing using checkin-test.py
 --------------------------------------